-The paper is organized as follows.
-The next section shortly overviews empirical findings on occupational segregation.
-We review empirical evidence on the relevance of job contact networks and the extent of social group homophily in Section~2; we set up our model of occupational segregation in Section~\ref{secsebi3}; and we discuss key results on the segregation equilibria in Section~\ref{sec_equilibrium}.
-Section \ref{sec_welfare} analyses the social welfare outcome.
-We summarize and conclude the paper in Section~\ref{secsebi6}.
+The next section overviews empirical findings on labor market gaps between genders/ races, on the relevance of job contact networks, and on the extent of social group homophily.
+We set up our model of occupational segregation in Section~\ref{secsebi3} and discuss key results on the segregation equilibria in Section~\ref{sec_equilibrium}.
+Section \ref{sec_welfare} analyses social welfare optima.
+We summarize and conclude in Section~\ref{secsebi6}.